 Immediate vs. Delayed Reconstruction

-A breast may be reconstructed immediately, meaning at the same operative visit as the mastectomy, or in a delayed fashion, meaning at a date separate from the mastectomy procedure.
+A breast may be reconstructed immediately, meaning at the same operative visit as the mastectomy, or in a delayed fashion, meaning at a date later than the mastectomy procedure.
 While immediate reconstruction may be preferred in many instances, delayed reconstruction continues to remain a suitable option for patients in many circumstances.

-The two main categories of reconstruction involve either using breast implants, or using the patient’s own tissue from another area of her body, such as the lower abdomen.
+The two main categories of reconstruction involve either using breast implants, or using the patient’s own tissue from another area of her body.

 Tissue Expanders and Implants

 The most common method of implant-based breast reconstruction is a two-stage method.
 In this type of reconstruction, a tissue expander, which is a type of temporary balloon, is placed at the first stage of reconstruction following a mastectomy.
-The expander is then inflated in the office on a weekly basis so that the skin which may have been removed during the mastectomy can stretch to accommodate an implant.
-After the skin has stretched adequately, the patient returns to the operating room for the second stage and the tissue expander is removed and a permanent implant, either saline or silicone, is placed.
-In some instances, an implant can be placed immediately following a mastectomy without the necessity of tissue expander in a procedure known as “direct-to-implant” breast reconstruction.
+The expander is then inflated in the office on a weekly basis so that the skin which may have been removed during the mastectomy can stretch to accommodate an implant, while also allowing the tissue expander to create an appropriate shape and contour.
+After the skin has stretched adequately, the patient returns to the operating room for the second stage procedure, and the tissue expander is removed and replaced in favor of a permanent implant, which is filled filled with either saline or silicone.
+In some instances, an implant can be placed immediately following a mastectomy without the necessity of a tissue expander in a procedure known as “direct-to-implant” breast reconstruction.

 Using the Patient’s Own Tissues (Autologous Reconstruction)